javierhonduco/lightswitch/README.md

 Reporting bugs
 --------------
-When reporting any bugs, please share which version / revision you are running, the arguments, the output of `uname -a` and if relevant, the logs with `--logging=debug`.
+When reporting any bugs, please share which version / revision you are running, the arguments, the output of `lightswitch system-info` and if relevant, the logs with `--logging=debug`.
 If you suspect there is a bug in the unwinders, adding `--bpf-logging` and sharing the output from `bpftool prog tracelog` or `/sys/kernel/debug/tracing/trace_pipe` will be very helpful.

 Project status
 ---------------